haneyaa/openVRApi/API-Documentation.md

 Requests an interface by name from OpenVR.
 It will return NULL and pass back an error in peError if the interface can't be found.
 It will always return NULL if vr::VR_Init() has not been called successfully.

+`bool VR_IsInterfaceVersionValid( const char *pchInterfaceVersion )`

+Returns true if the interface name and version is supported by the installed runtime.